BeijingWest Industries

 BWI Group is a supplier of brake and suspension systems headquartered in Beijing, China.
 The company acquired the Chassis Division of Delphi on November 1, 2009.
 The brake and suspension business lines were purchased for approximately $100 million.
 The company supplies to automotive, motorcycle, and specialty vehicle manufacturers.
-BWI Group is an international supplier with manufacturing facilities located in China, Poland, United Kingdom, Czech Republic and Mexico.
+BWI Group is an international supplier with manufacturing facilities located in China, Poland, the United Kingdom, the Czech Republic and Mexico.